 Unlike VESA, PCI supports bus mastering that is, the bus has some processing capability and thus the CPU spends less time processing data.
 Most PCI cards are designed for 5v, but there are also 3v and dual-voltage cards.
 Keying slots used help to differentiate 3v and 5v cards and also to make sure that a 3v card is not slotted into a 5v socket and vice versa.

 Accelerated Graphics Port

-The need for high quality and very fast performance of video on computers led to development of the Accelerated Graphics Port (AGP).
+The need for high quality and very fast performance of video on computers led to the development of the Accelerated Graphics Port (AGP).
 The AGP Port connects to the CPU and operates at the speed of the processor bus.
 This means that video information is sent more quickly to the card for processing.